©Copyright 2008 Eric Wrobbel

 When: 1987

 Oh, and that headline!
 Automate!
-Eliminate!
-Sounds like some sort of robotic laxative!
-That ad is for the Akai Digital Matrix Patch Bay System PG1000 DP3200 and appeared in 1989.
-The ad on the right, for the Akai X7000/S700 digital sampler appeared in 1988.
+Eliminate! —Sounds like some sort of robotic laxative!
+The ad with that brilliant headline was for the Akai Digital Matrix Patch Bay System PG1000 DP3200 and appeared in 1989.
+The other ad, for the Akai X7000/S700 digital sampler appeared in 1988.